italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     - CONDITIONAL.
 REQUIRED if ``credential`` is not present.
 The amount of time (in seconds) required before making a new Credential Request.
     - This Specification
   * - **c_nonce**
     - REQUIRED.
-JSON string containing a ``nonce`` value to be used to create a *proof of possession* of the key material when requesting a further Credential or for the renewal of a credential.
+JSON string containing a ``nonce`` value to be used to create a *proof of possession* of the key material when requesting a further Credential or for the renewal of a Credential.
     - Section 7.3 of [`OpenID4VCI`_].
   * - **c_nonce_expires_in**
     - REQUIRED.
 JSON integer corresponding to the ``c_nonce`` lifetime in seconds.